-- Racist graffiti/ symbols/ comments made in School; - Speaking out or writing in favour of extremist ideas in school work; - Extreme comments shared on social media; - Distribution of extreme or terrorist propaganda among other pupils; - Vulnerable pupils being influenced by others (although we are aware of a need to avoid over-simplified assessments of who might be 'vulnerable'), because of the existence of one or more factors, which may include:
+- Racist graffiti/ symbols/ comments made in School; - Strong opinions, criticism of government policies increasingly evident; - Speaking out or writing in favour of extremist ideas in school work;

-- An identity crisis, involving an individual's distance from their cultural/ religious heritage, including peer/ family/ faith group rejection; - A personal crisis, including family tension/ social isolation/ friendship issues; - Personal circumstances, such as migration, experience of racism; - Unmet aspirations; - Criminality; - Experience of poverty, disadvantage, discrimination or social exclusion; - Association with those known to be involved in extremism (including via the internet); - A significant shift in the child/young person's behaviour or outward appearance, particularly involving conflict with his/her family and/or faith group; - Travel for extended periods of time to international locations known to be associated with extremism; - Disguising of a child's identity, e.g. in documentation; - A simplistic or flawed understanding of religious/political/global issues; - A significant adult or other in the child/ young person's life who has extremist views or sympathies; - Critical risk factors, being: - Contact with extremist recruiters; - Articulation of support for extremist causes/ leaders; - The possession of extremist literature; - Using extremist narratives and a global ideology to explain personal disadvantage; - Justifying the use of violence to solve societal issues; - Membership of extremist organisations.
+- Extreme comments shared on social media: - Distribution of extreme or terrorist propaganda among other pupils e.g. leaflets, magazines, stickers, publicising vlogs/podcasts, fake news etc; - An obsession with massacres, extreme or mass violence, weaponry and explosives e.g. school shootings; - Interest shown in conspiracy theories which can act as a gateway to radicalised thinking (e.g. around misogyny, religious or ethnic superiority, antisemitism, antiestablishment or anti-LGBT grievances); - Targeting of 'perceived others' (perhaps based on gender or another protected characteristic e.g. incels) and talking about 'us' and 'them'; - Vulnerable pupils being influenced by others (although we are aware of a need to avoid over-simplified assessments of who might be 'vulnerable'), because of the existence of one or more factors, which may include: - An identity crisis, involving an individual's distance from their cultural/ religious heritage, including peer/ family/ faith group rejection; - A personal crisis, including family tension/ social isolation/ friendship issues; - Personal circumstances, such as migration, experience of racism; - Unmet aspirations; - Criminality; - Experience of poverty, disadvantage, discrimination or social exclusion; - Exposure to extremist, terrorist or other violent activity in overseas settings; - Association with those known to be involved in extremism (including via the internet/online communities); - A significant shift in the child/young person's behaviour or outward appearance (e.g. choice of clothing), particularly involving conflict with his/her family and/or faith group; - Travel for extended periods of time to international locations known to be associated with extremism; - Disguising of a child's identity, e.g. in documentation; - A simplistic or flawed understanding of religious/political/global issues; - A significant adult or other in the child/ young person's life who has extremist views or sympathies; - Critical risk factors, being: - Contact with extremist recruiters and/or seeking to recruit others; - Articulation of support for extremist causes/ leaders; - The possession of extremist literature; - Using extremist narratives and a global ideology to explain personal disadvantage; - Justifying the use of violence to solve societal issues; - Membership of extremist organisations and participation in proscribed groups; - Having a 'kill list' or detailed plan to carry out mass violence.